A South Asian Heritage School Resource

 Upcoming eventsGet involved

-In March 2024, forty-five year 5 pupils at Falconhurst School in Eaglestone will be working with the artists Kajal Nisha Patel, Vasundhara Sellamuthu and Mansi Shouche over a series of workshops designed to increase understanding and awareness of South Asia’s rich and diverse cultures through contemporary art; as well as to celebrate reuse, repurposing and regeneration in art’s making.
+In March, 45 year 5 pupils from Falconhurst School in Eaglestone worked with the artists Kajal Nisha Patel, Vasundhara Sellamuthu and Mansi Shouche over a series of workshops designed to increase understanding and awareness of South Asia’s rich and diverse cultures through contemporary art; as well as to celebrate reuse, repurposing and regeneration in art’s making.

-Kajal Nisha Patel will be using the colours and forms of flags to explore personal, cultural and national identity, its relationship to migration, and how histories are formed through family stories, photographs, mainstream and social media.
-Mansi Shouche will be introducing the ancient art form of Madhubani, which originated in Bihar, India and is created using pigments extracted from plants.
-Inspired by the illuminations in her hometown in Chennai, Vasundhara Sellamuthu will be exploring the cross-cultural use of lighting to celebrate heritage and working with the children in creating their own celebratory lighting installation at Falconhurst School.
+Kajal Nisha Patel used the colours and forms of flags to explore personal, cultural and national identity, its relationship to migration, and how histories are formed through family stories, photographs, mainstream and social media.
+Mansi Shouche introduced the ancient art form of Madhubani, which originated in Bihar, India and is created using pigments extracted from plants.
+Inspired by the illuminations in her hometown in Chennai, Vasundhara Sellamuthu explored the cross-cultural use of lighting to celebrate heritage and worked with the children in creating their own celebratory lighting installation at Falconhurst School based on the school crest.

 This work has been supported by funding from MK Community Foundation